titzer/virgil/doc/tutorial/Branches.md

 ## If Statements ##

 Syntax and semantics for statements in Virgil are like those in Java.
 An `if` statement executes the associated statement or block if its condition evaluates to the boolean value `true`.
 If statements require a condition expression of type `bool`.
-An `if` statement also optionally have an `else` clause the specifies the statement to execute if the condition is false.
+An `if` statement also can optionally have an `else` clause that specifies the statement to execute if the condition is false.
 In either case, control resumes from the end of the `if` statement after the block is executed.

 ```
 var b: bool;